BromineMC/ForgeLegalizer/README.md

 Minecarft 1.18.2 -> 1.19.4 ONLY.
 Other platforms will only kick Forge 1.18.2 -> 1.19.4 without the mod.

 **Q**: Is it open source?
-**A**: [Yes.](https://github.com/BromineMC/ForgeLegalizer) (Everything except Spigot plugi is licensed under [MIT License](https://github.com/BromineMC/ForgeLegalizer/blob/main/LICENSE); Spigot  plugin is licensed under [GNU General Public License 3.0](https://github.com/BromineMC/ForgeLegalizer/blob/main/spigot/LICENSE))
+**A**: [Yes.](https://github.com/BromineMC/ForgeLegalizer) (Everything except Spigot plugin is licensed under [MIT License](https://github.com/BromineMC/ForgeLegalizer/blob/main/LICENSE); Spigot plugin is licensed under [GNU General Public License 3.0](https://github.com/BromineMC/ForgeLegalizer/blob/main/spigot/COPYING))

 **Q**: How to detect if the player is using this mod?
 **A**: The mod [registers](https://wiki.vg/Plugin_channels#minecraft:register) the `forgelegalizer:v1` channel.
 You can